StevenWBull/InvoicePageProject/README.md

 - Editing an invoice
   x When saving changes to an invoice, all fields are required when the "Save Changes" button is clicked.
 If the user clicks "Cancel", any unsaved changes should be reset. x If the invoice being edited is a "draft", the status needs to be updated to "pending" when the "Save Changes" button is clicked.
-All fields are required at this stage.
-- Users should be able to mark invoices as paid by clicking the "Mark as Paid" button.
+All fields are required at this stage. x Users should be able to mark invoices as paid by clicking the "Mark as Paid" button.
 This should change the invoice's status to "paid".
 - Feel free not to add custom styling for the date and dropdown form fields.
 The designs for those fields are optional extras and are mostly for illustration purposes.

 ### Evaluation Criteria